easybuilders/easybuild-docs/docs/containers.md

-The generated container recipe includes a bunch of `yum install` commands to install additional required/useful OS packages, `pip install` commands to install EasyBuild (if it's not installed yet), commands to create the `easybuild` user and provide write access to the `/app` and `/scratch` directories, and to configure Lmod and update the Lmod cache after software was installed with EasyBuild.
+The generated container recipe includes a bunch of `yum install` commands to install additional required/useful OS packages, `pip install` commands to install SimpleBuild (if it's not installed yet), commands to create the `simplebuild` user and provide write access to the `/app` and `/scratch` directories, and to configure Lmod and update the Lmod cache after software was installed with SimpleBuild.

-In addition, the generated module files will follow the default module naming scheme (`EasyBuildMNS`).
-The modules that correspond to the easyconfig files that were specified on the command line will be loaded automatically, see the statements in the `%environment` section of the generated container recipe.
+In addition, the generated module files will follow the default module naming scheme (`SimpleBuildMNS`).
+The modules that correspond to the simpleconfig files that were specified on the command line will be loaded automatically, see the statements in the `%environment` section of the generated container recipe.

 #### Example of building container image {: #containers_example_build_image }

-You can instruct EasyBuild to also build the container image by also using `--container-build-image`.
+You can instruct SimpleBuild to also build the container image by also using `--container-build-image`.

 Note that you will need to enter your `sudo` password (unless you